ejohnwood/matheroid-intertheptor/README.md

 * 👹 **Boss Asteroids (Red Polygons)**
   * Spawns automatically every **5th** asteroid.
-  * 1.5x larger, moves slower, and awards **3 Points** (versus 1 point for standard asteroids).
+  * 1.5x larger and awards **3 Points** (versus 1 point for standard asteroids).
 * 💣 **Golden Smart Bomb (Gold Polygons)**
   * Spawns every **10 Points** earned.
   * Destroying a Golden Asteroid triggers a screen-wide EMP burst, instantly clearing all asteroids on screen!
-  * *Smart Conflict Handler*: If a Boss and Smart Bomb spawn at the same time, the Boss drops first, followed 800ms later by the Smart Bomb.
+  * If a Boss and Smart Bomb are due at the same time, the Boss drops first, followed 800ms later by the Smart Bomb.
 * ⚡ **Hyper-Drive Mode**
   * Reaching a **5-streak** activates Hyper-Drive!
-  * Transforms your ship's thrusters to supercharged cyan beams, speeds up background starwarp, and awards **2x score multipliers**.
+  * Transforms your ship's thrusters to supercharged cyan beams, speeds up the background starwarp, and awards bonus points.
 * 🧠 **Smart Input Matrix (Instant Error Rejection)**
   * If a player types a number that doesn't match the prefix of *any* active asteroid on screen, the HUD input box instantly shakes red and clears itself.
   * Eliminates the "staring at a wrong answer" friction, giving kids immediate tactile feedback to try again.